Hammer Time! Financing An Overgrown Kid

 The next week I called all my customers and told them the new payment regimen.
 The local branch of Flagstar Bank would be taking in payments, and each customer would get a receipt showing their name on the payment receipt.

 What I didn’t tell them was the bank would also put down notes on my weekly statement and give me a pile of receipts every week showing those deposits.
 This way I wouldn’t have to bother with hanging out at the car lot and wait for folks to come to me.
 As you can imagine, I receive a lot of receipts every week!
 Thankfully, my preferred software to organize those receipts treats me well and keeps them in order so they’re easy to access if ever I need to.

 About 90% of my customers became long-term owners of whatever they bought.
 This was fantastic in a business whose success rate is only around 65%.
 But I focused most of my energy on finding used cars that had excellent prior owners who knew how to maintain a car without abusing.
 That made all the difference.

 I soon found myself with a lot more free time on Saturdays and other times of the week to go do the things that meant the most to my well-being.
 Like selling cars, fixing cars, buying cars from the neighborhood new car dealers, and going to the local pawn shop and thrift stores so that I could find an endless array of tools and parts to make all of it possible.
-Heck, I even bought used tires, used batteries, and old radios to help make my cars complete since bald tires, tired batteries, and removed face plates are the three standard features on most trade-ins. that I bought.
+Heck, I even bought used tires, used batteries, and old radios to help make my cars complete since bald tires, tired batteries, and removed faceplates are the three standard features on most trade-ins. that I bought.

 Times were incredibly tough out in the Atlanta ex-urbs.
 By the way, have you looked at the price of batteries these days?
 It’s insane!